magnitov/pentad/README.md

 * **cutoff**

 Maximum distance between two intervals in the chromosome.
 We find that compartment regions that are located very far from one another don't add up any significant information, therefore we set a cutoff for the distance between them.
-This is used only for *cis* interactions.
+This is used only for *cis* and *cis* interactions stratified by distance.

 * **distances**